UDT-ITF/website/source/presentation/index.md

 ### 4.1.
 Case Sensitivity

 Terms in JSON-LD are [case sensitive][org-w3c-json-ld-case].
-The cases of properties and enumerated values in IIIF Presentation API responses _MUST_ match those used in this specification.
+The cases of properties and enumerated values in ITF Presentation API responses _MUST_ match those used in this specification.
 For example to specify that a resource is a Manifest, the property _MUST_ be given as `type` and not `Type` or `tYpE`, and the value _MUST_ be given as `Manifest` and not `manifest` or `manIfEsT`.

 ### 4.2.
 Resource Representations